froxlor/Documentation/general/migration-guide.md

 ### Auto-update via Webinterface

 The `auto-update` feature must now be enabled explicitly in `lib/config.inc.php`.
 This was introduced to avoid updating froxlor via webinterface manually in case it was installed via debian/ubuntu package.
+See also [settings in config.inc.php](../admin-guide/settings/#_3-settings-in-config-inc-php).

 ### Cron / Helper scripts